 Lord Willoughby only shrugged his shoulders, and then turned to wink at his wife, who laughed in response.

-“Your husband is worried over nothing,” Lady Willoughby said.
+“Your husband is worried over nothing,” Lady Willoughby said to me.
 “This Prince will serve very well, I think.
 By the way- my husband wishes to compliment you.
 You look stunning this evening, and I must say I agree with him.”

 “Thank you,” I said.